 Start a Sinking Fund

 Unless you have a healthcare plan that covers all the costs of prenatal, delivery and postnatal care, having a baby will leave you with a hefty bill.
-According to a survey conducted by the University of Michigan, the average out-of-pocket cost for a vaginal delivery was $4,314 in 2015 and $5,161 for a C-section.
+According to a survey conducted by the University of Michigan, the average out-of-pocket cost for labor and delivery is $4,500.

 Financially planning for a baby is one great way to mitigate these costs.
 You can start saving in an FSA, HSA or regular savings account.
 When you do give birth, try to negotiate with the hospital or provider.

 Start a College Fund

 Just like you contribute to a 401(k) or IRA for your retirement, your pre-baby financial planning can include saving for your child’s college education with a 529 plan.
 Plus, 34 states provide tax deductions or credits for 529 contributions.

 To start a college fund, visit your state’s 529 website and create an account.
 Before your child is born, you can list yourself or your partner as the beneficiary.
 You can change this as soon as your baby is born.

 Encourage relatives and friends to contribute to the 529 instead of buying toys and other gifts.
 Most 529 programs provide a custom link that you can send out with your baby shower invitations.
 Set up automatic contributions from your bank account to the 529.

 Buy Life Insurance